wmgeolab/geoBoundaries/README.md

 ## Versioned Releases for Research Replication

-While geoBoundaries is always updating, we provide annual releases to facilitate future research replication.
+While geoBoundaries is always updating, we provide regular releases to facilitate future research replication.
 To download a file from any release, you can navigate to our [releases page](https://github.com/wmgeolab/geoBoundaries/releases/), and choose the release you are interested in retrieving files from, or you can navigate to the appropriate location using this table:
 Release | Date | Link
 -- | -- | --
 geoBoundaries 6.0.0 | September 14, 2023 | [2d572d4](https://github.com/wmgeolab/geoBoundaries/tree/1289e40e366c7b320550be1ee0614a9472d572d4)